-Fig. 6.11 (a) shows the filament velocity as a function of 24 GeV beam intensity and magnetic field corresponding to the observed onset time of filaments shown in Fig. 6.11 (b).
-The filament velocity increases with the beam
+Fig. 6.10 (a) shows the filament velocity as a function of 14 GeV beam intensity and magnetic field corresponding to the observed onset time of filaments shown in Fig. 6.10 (b).
+Note that the data points without having onset time data is measured by crude measurement of 2 positions of filament from 500 μ s frame rate shot images, where the estimation of onset time by fitting is inadequate.
+The filament velocity increases with the beam intensity.